Aedes koreicus: Distribution and invasiveness

-Aedes koreicus is native to Japan, northeastern China, South Korea, and southern Russia.
+Aedes koreicus is native to northeastern China, South Korea, and southern Russia.
 Its similarity to Ae. japonicus suggests the same potential for invasiveness and tolerance to cooler, temperate climates found at higher altitudes.
 Transcriptomic and comparative genomic analyses have detected thermal adaptation genes shared between Ae. koreicus and Ae. japonicus but not with other aedines.
 Cold-resistant dormant eggs allow adults to persist from late summer until autumn seasons and are believed to increase ability to establish populations in cold environments.

 In 2008, the species was first detected outside of its native range in an industrial area in Maasmechelen, a province of Belgium.
 The species was first reported in the Belluno province of Italy in 2011, but has since expanded to Genoa and the Lombardy region.
 Ae. koreicus has been identified in Sochi on the eastern Black Sea coast of Russia, Switzerland, and Slovenia in 2013.
 The species was found in southern Germany in 2015 and a population was established in western Germany in 2016.
 The first appearance in Hungary and the southern coast of the Crimean Peninsula was reported in 2016, in Austria in 2018, and the Republic of Kazakhstan in 2021.